Nonlinear noise excitation of intermittent stochastic PDEs and the topology of LCA groups: Some examples

-where $B(0)$ and $B(1)$ are two independent 1-dimensional Brownian motions.
-In other words, when $G=\Z_2$, (SHE) describes a 2-dimensional It\^o diffusion with local diffusion coefficients where the particles [coordinate processes] feel an attractive linear drift toward their neighbors [unless $\kappa=0$, which corresponds to two decoupled diffusions]. \end{example}
+where $B(0)$ and $B(1)$ are two independent one-dimensional Brownian motions.
+In other words, when $G=\mathbf{Z}_2$, (\ref{SHE}) describes a two-dimensional It\^o diffusion with local diffusion coefficients where the particles (coordinate processes) feel an attractive linear drift toward their neighbors (unless $\kappa=0$, which corresponds to two decoupled diffusions). \end{example}